Issoire

 Issoire ([iswaʁ]; Auvergnat: Issoire, Ussoire) is a commune in the Puy-de-Dôme department in Auvergne in central France.

 Geography

 Issoire is located on the river Couze, near its confluence with the Allier, 40 km SSE of Clermont-Ferrand on the Paris-Lyon-Méditerranée railway to Nîmes.
 Issoire is situated in one of the fertile plains of the Petites Limagnes—basins that follow the Allier from its source in the Massif Central to the Grande Limagne north of Clermont-Ferrand and on to the Loire.

+Climate

+On average, Issoire experiences 67.6 days per year with a minimum temperature below 0 C, 2.1 days per year with a minimum temperature below -10 C, 5.8 days per year with a maximum temperature below 0 C, and 30.3 days per year with a maximum temperature above 30 C. The record high temperature was 41.2 C on 24 August 2023, while the record low temperature was -17.6 C on 30 January 2005.

 History

 Issoire (Iciodurum) is said to have been founded by the Arverni, and in Roman times rose to some reputation for its schools.
 In the 5th century the Christian community established there by Stremonius in the same century was overthrown by the fury of the Vandals.

 During the religious wars of the Reformation, Issoire suffered very severely.
 Merle, the leader of the Protestants, captured the town in 1574, and treated the inhabitants with great cruelty.
 The Roman Catholics retook it in 1577, and the ferocity of their retaliation may be inferred from the inscription "Ici fut Issoire" ("Here was Issoire") carved on a pillar which was raised on the site of the town.
 In the contest between the Leaguers and Henry IV, Issoire sustained further sieges, and never wholly regained its early prosperity.